maximrouf/RegionCapture/README.md

 	2. Open the Layers-tab in "Project settings -> Tags and Layers" and set the "Layer №20" name as "Region_Capture"

-	3. Go to "Project settings -> Player" and select the "XR Settings -> Vuforia" checkbox
+	3. Go to the "Player Settings" -> "XR Settings" and select "Vuforia AR supported" checkbox

-	4. Then click in the upper menu to "GameObject -> Vuforia -> ARCamera" (to import Vuforia files into the project)
+	4. Now you can import the "RegionCapture_2.2.0.unitypackage" into your project

-	5. Now you can import the "RegionCapture_2.0.unitypackage" into your project
+	5. Select "Resources" -> "VuforiaConfiguration" in the "Project View" and paste your licence key in the upper field

-	6. Select "Resources -> VuforiaConfiguration" in the "Project View" and paste your licence key in the upper field
+	6. Also you need to import the "StonesAndChips.unitypackage" in the "Region_Capture" -> "Markers"

-	7. Also you need to enable "Load StonesAndChips" checkbox in the "Datasets" rollout and click "Activate"
+	7. And select it on the "ImageTarget Behaviour" at the "Database" rollout

 	8. Then set the "World Center Mode" in the ARCamera settings as "First_Target"

-	9. Run the demo-scenes into "Assets -> Region_Capture -> Examples"
+	9. Run the demo-scenes into "Assets" -> "Region_Capture" -> "Scenes" folder

 How to use: